Thursday, April 10, 2008

 “How many have you had?”

-“Um --” I tried to remember.
+“Um —” I tried to remember.
 Two beers in the yard?
 One with Daphne in the kitchen.
 A Manhattan on the porch.
-“I think I’ve had about four,” I said.
+“I think I’ve had about about three beers and one Manhattan,” I said.

-“Oh, Christ, have another one,” he said.
-He went to the enormous double-doored Frigidaire and took out two beers.
+“Oh, Christ, have a beer.”
+He went to the enormous double-doored Frigidaire and took out two brown bottles.
 “It’s only Schmidt’s,” he said.

 He popped them open on the wall-opener and handed me one.